open-resources/physics_bank/content/public/003.Vectors/Vector Algebra/Motion of Airplane/motion_of_airplane.md

     vars:
       title: Motion of an Airplane
       units: km
-    v1: 100
+    v1: 81
-    v2: 75
+    v2: 100
-    a1: 19
+    a1: 43
-    a2: 80
+    a2: 42
-    dir1: south
+    dir1: north
     part1:
       ans1:
-        value: 115.2 km in a direction 21.0 degrees south of east.
+        value: 181.0 km in a direction 42.4 degrees north of east.
       ans2:
-        value: 115.2 km in a direction 21.0 degrees north of east.
+        value: 181.0 km in a direction 42.4 degrees south of east.
       ans3:
-        value: 13278.5 km in a direction 21.0 degrees south of east.
+        value: 32758.5 km in a direction 42.4 degrees north of east.
       ans4:
-        value: 13278.5 km in a direction 21.0 degrees north  of east.
+        value: 32758.5 km in a direction 42.4 degrees south  of east.
       ans5:
-        value: 115.2 km in a direction 89.6 degrees north of east.
+        value: 181.0 km in a direction 89.3 degrees south of east.
 ---
 # {{ params.vars.title }}
 A small plane flies {{params.v1}} km in a direction {{params.a1}} degrees {{params.dir1}} of east and then flies {{params.v2}} km in a direction {{params.a2}} degrees north of east.